 The Sheep’s Heid Inn is located in the Duddingston area of Edinburgh and is said to be the public house where Maggie came back from the dead.
 Stop in for a pint and your favourite Scottish meal as you stare out the window and wonder what was going through the mind of the cart driver as he saw Maggie spring to life from inside her coffin.

 Half Hangit Maggie is known as the woman who survived a hanging in Edinburgh in 1724.

 Margaret Dickson was born in 1702 in one of Scotland’s oldest seaside towns, Musselburgh (or at least on the outskirts of Musselburgh.) and lived a very simple life.
-Her family was quite religious, much like most of Scotland in the 18th century.
+Like most of Scotland in the 18th century, her family was quite religious.

-She married her husband when she was 20, and they happily lived together.
-That is, until one day, he vanished, seemingly deserting her, leaving Maggie to fend for herself.
+She married her husband when she was 20 and they happily lived together.
+That is, until one day, he vanished, seemingly deserting her and leaving Maggie to fend for herself.

 No one truly knows where her husband went, so it is a bit of a mystery, but numerous theories have been speculated, including being forced to join the Royal Navy or moving away to find work in another town.
 However, his absence left Maggie poor and almost destitute.

 To survive, Maggie was forced to move into a small town named Kelso near the River Tweed, where her fate truly changed forever.

 Maggie took a job at an inn and worked as a domestic in exchange for lodgings.
 While working and living in Kelso, Maggie took a liking for the innkeeper’s son and became pregnant with his child.
 Now while her husband did desert her, she was technically still married.
 So, the baby was considered illegitimate as he was born from an affair.